lquvatexas/lquvatexas.github.io/aboutme.md

 I hold an M.Sc. at the University of Texas at Austin in Statistics.
 Before that, I was studying biology at Zhejiang University.
 I am from Sichuan, China.

-I'm marathon runner and music lover.
+I'm a marathon runner and music lover.

 <img align="right" src="/image/m.jpg" alt="" width="300">